fluencelabs/examples/quickstart/1-browser-to-browser/README.md

 import { sayHello, registerHelloPeer } from "./_aqua/getting-started";
 ```

-We wrote a little more than a handful of lines of code in Aqua and ended up with a deployment-ready code block that includes both the network routing and a compute logic to facilitate browser-to-browser messaging over a peer-to-peer network.
+We wrote a little more than a handful of lines of code in Aqua and ended up with a deployment-ready code block that includes both the network routing and compute logic to facilitate browser-to-browser messaging over a peer-to-peer network.

 The local (browser) service `HelloPeer` is also implemented in the `App.tsx` file: